The Guns of Navarone (novel): Literary significance

 In 1990 the British Crime Writers' Association placed The Guns of Navarone 89th on its list The Top 100 Crime Novels of All Time.

 The success of the book's film adaptation prompted Alistair MacLean to write the only sequel of his writing career, Force 10 from Navarone (1968).
 However, in areas where they differ, this is a sequel to the film, not the book.

 The name of The Guns of Avalon, a fantasy novel by writer Roger Zelazny, is considered a tongue-in cheek reference to MacLean's similarly titled novel.
 In addition to sounding alike, both Avalon and Navarone are fictional islands.

-Film, TV, radio or theatrical adaptations
+Adaptations

+Film

 Carl Foreman wrote and produced a 1961 film adaptation.

+Radio

 In 1997, BBC Radio 2 produced a two-hour adaptation for radio written by Bert Coules and directed by Patrick Rayner.
 The cast included: